Commercial Mailbox Guidelines

 Vertical or Horizontal

 Vertical and horizontal mailboxes that are USPS-4B+ compliant can be utilized for replacement or remodel installations only according to the letter of law of postal regulations.
-Horizontal and vertical mailboxes have less accommcommercial mailboxodating door sizes to today’s mail than the current approved commercial mailbox models being cluster box units and 4C mailboxes.
+Horizontal and vertical mailboxes have less accommodating door sizes to today’s mail than the current approved commercial mailbox models being cluster box units and 4C mailboxes.
 In addition, the mail security for horizontal and vertical receptacles is not nearly as aggressive as the current USPS endorsed cluster mailboxes.
 Despite the previously mention drawbacks of the horizontal and vertical mailboxes they are sometime the best option when replacing similar products due to wall space, and renovation cost.

 One would think buying a commercial mailbox is easier than it is, however just like an industry there is more to it than meets the eye.
 The combination of the Postal Service, postal specialty manufacturers and the general public make more interesting than most would believe.